mojofunk/alta-doc/CODE_CONVENTIONS.md

 more than once from a source file.
 The names used for the guards should be uppercase with words separated by underscores followed by a `_H` postfix.

-The guard name used is determined by the class name so for example if the class name was Polygon in the Geom library then the guard name would be the
+The guard name used is determined by the namespace name and class name so for example if the class name was Polygon in the geom namespace then the guard name would be the following:
-following:

 ```c++
 #ifndef GEOM_POLYGON_H